Romachauhan1607/Pred_maintainance-Project/README.md

 The C-MAPSS software was used to simulate engine degradation.
 Four separate sets of operational conditions and fault modes were simulated in four different ways.
 To characterize fault progression, record numerous sensor channels.
 The Prognostics CoE at NASA Ames provided the data set.

-### Main Objective:
-The main goal is to predict the remaining useful life (RUL) of each engine.

   #### Abstract
 ❏ NASA released dataset of 218 turbofan engines in 2008.
 The data was recorded until